Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Hot Air Balloons.md

 If there are burning smells turn it off!
 Keep toaster on a low setting and do not hold bags too close (use tube).
 Do not hold bin liner over toaster for longer than a few seconds or use multiple bags (alternate throughout).
 In case of burns run under tepid water for at least 10 minutes.
-In case of fire, turn off electricity then follow procedure in venue RA (raise alarm, evacuate...)
+In case of fire, turn off electricity then follow procedure in venue RA (raise alarm, evacuate...).

 Call first aider in case of injury.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6